JWST Observations of Starbursts: PAHs Closely Trace the Cool Phase of M82's Galactic Wind: Results and Discussion

 where $U$ is the intensity of the interstellar radiation field, $N(H)$ the column density of dust-bearing gaseous material, $DGR$ the dust-to-gas ratio, and $q_{\rm PAH}$ is the abundance of PAH molecules relative to the overall dust mass \citep[][and see discussion in \citealt{Leroy2023}, \citealt{Sandstrom2023}, \citealt{Chown2025}]{Draine2007}.
 We lack constraints for $DGR$ and $q_{\rm PAH}$ in the outflow, but $N(H)$ and $U$ change with elevation \citep{Leroy2015}.

 Figure~\ref{fig:profiles} explores this behavior.
 The top row shows the profiles of PAH intensity (here \textit{Spitzer} $8\mu$m\footnote{We use \textit{Spitzer} as it closely matches F770W and covers the full region, minimizing edge effects.}) along with surface densities of H$_2$ traced by CO(1--0), atomic gas (HI), and the total neutral gas surface density ($\mathrm{\Sigma_{HI}+\Sigma_{H_2}}$), as a function of distance along the minor axis.
+We have convolved all the data in this section to 27\arcsec{} and reproject onto a shared astrometric grid.
 The second row shows the PAH emission normalized by the molecular, atomic, and total gas column density as a function of distance from the starburst.
 The final row shows three estimates of the intensity of the radiation field: $G/G_0$ from PDR modeling \citep{Levy2023}, $\langle U \rangle$ from IR SED modeling \citep{Leroy2015} (with models from \citealt{Draine2007}), and one assuming $U \propto 1/r^2$, where $r$ is the radial distance from the galaxy center.
 Following Eq. \ref{eq:ipah}, we expect $I_{\rm PAH} / \Sigma_{\rm HI+H_2} \propto U$.

 From the top panels, gas surface densities and PAH emission all decline with distance.
 The PAHs and H$_2$ fall similarly, and the HI decreases more shallowly than both of them.
 The HI shows a flat profile and exceeds the H$_2$ so that most neutral gas beyond $\gtrsim 1$~kpc is HI in the north and south (modulo some uncertainty in $\alpha_{\rm CO}$ indicated by the shaded region).
 From the middle panels, the ratios of PAH emission to gas surface densities fall rapidly near the disk but flatten significantly past 750~pc.
 The flat PAH-to-H$_2$ ratio is consistent with the nearly linear relation between CO and PAH emission in Figure~\ref{fig:whole_correlation} and the stable but noisy ratios in Figure \ref{fig:ratios}.
 Though HI makes up most of the neutral mass at high elevation, the PAH intensity to total gas ratio varies only weakly in both the north and the south.